-Where to find the label
+Where to find the Label

-For example, if you’re comparing 2-door 300L fridge/freezers, the one with the most stars will be the cheapest to run.
-Many top models have 4 or more stars.
+For example, if you’re comparing two-door 300L fridge/freezers, the one with the most stars will be the cheapest to run.
+Many top models have four or more stars.

 Energy consumption figure